Readit News logoReadit News

 distrill commented on Apple restricts Pebble from being awesome with iPhones ericmigi.com/blog/apple-r... · Posted by u/griffinli

-skyyler · 6 months ago
+skyyler · a year ago

 What kind of trouble does she have managing rcs conversations?
 It works fine for my partner on their iPhone.